Northern California wildfire grows further after jumping highway

 No serious injuries have been reported from the Rocky Fire.
 But a U.S. Forest Service ranger from South Dakota died last Thursday in a separate, smaller fire in the Modoc National Forest near California’s border with Oregon.

-Additional reporting by Victoria Cavaliere, Writing by Steve Gorman from Los Angeles; Editing by Cynthia Osterman and Himani Sarkar
+Reporting and writing by Steve Gorman from Los Angeles; Editing by Bill Trott and Cynthia Osterman